erickfis/stock_scrapper/README.md

 An automated Stock Scrapper, made possible with python + selenium + FastAPI.

+This application will scrap the most recent value for a given stock symbol.

 It is just like searching for your stocks on Google, but automated.

 Under the hood, we have a python application navigating on Google, searching for your stocks.